 - Design defects that cause a product to be dangerous, regardless of how it is manufactured or used.

-- Manufacturing defects, which happen when a product is assembled improperly or is manufactured with substandard materials.
+- Manufacturing defects happen when a product is assembled improperly or manufactured with substandard materials.

-- Warning defects, which occur when the manufacturer fails to appropriately warn consumers of risks associated with the product’s use.
+- Warning defects, which happen when the manufacturer fails to adequately warn customers of risks associated with the product’s use.

 Car Accidents in Work Zones

 The Federal Highway Administration states that accidents in work zones have increased in recent years.
-In 2015, there were 96,626 crashes in work zones in 2015.
+For example, in 2015, there were 96,626 crashes in work zones in 2015.
 Here are some more details about work zone car crashes: